What's in a Name? Electricians' Terminology for Light Bulbs

 FAQ Section:

-Can I make use of the LED bulb in fixtures that needs incandescent bulbs?
+Can I make use of LED bulbs in a fixture that needs incandescent bulbs?

 How often should I replace my light bulbs?